 3 A handful of investment options may not be enough

-If you count target-date funds as one investment selection, the California, Oregon, and Illinois programs offer four, three, and four choices, respectively.
+If you count TDFs as one investment selection, the California, Oregon, and Illinois programs offer four, three, and four choices, respectively.
 Compare this against the 401(k) universe, where plans offer an average of 25 investment options,5 and tools such as managed accounts can help participants make the most of those options.
 How many options are enough for a given employee population?
 That’s where a little plan design freedom—and your professional experience—come in.

 4 By their nature, auto-IRA programs invite benchmarking